About

 un/fund Grant 2022– Shortlisted

-2021: Developing Your Creative Practice- DYCP Grant by the Arts Council UK
+2021: Developing Your Creative Practice- DYCP Grant by Arts Council England

 LensCulture Art Photography Awards– Juror’s Pick